-You’ve just arrived on Waalaxy, and like everyone else, you find it really beautiful. 😇 The route in the app is quite simple and there… misfortune.
-You arrive on the sequence templates page.
+You’ve just arrived on Waalaxy, and like everyone else, you find it really beautiful. 😇 So far it’s been an easy ride, and then you hit a roadblock… .
+You’ve arrived on the sequence templates page.

-If you are a ProspectIn user, you think “it was better before”.
-If you’re new (welcome!), you’re thinking “this is messed up!”. 😅
+If you are a ProspectIn user, you are likely thinking “it was better before”.
+If you’re a new user (welcome!), you’re likely thinking “this is so messed up!”. 😅

 In the meantime, here are some tips to find THE best sequence.
-NB: Don’t hesitate to share with us on the Facebook community and get the best tips from other users!
+NB: Don’t hesitate to share your feedback with us on the Facebook community and get the best tips from other users!

 What is a Waalaxy sequence?